liuzikai/zikailiu.com/README.md

 This is a static website.
 Bootstrap is used for its responsive design.
 A bit of detail:

+* Use EJS to render HTML (instead of PUG used in the Bootstrap template).
-* Use SCSS to generate CSS in the same way as the starting template.
-But I work on raw HTML rather than PUG used by the template.
+* Use SCSS to generate CSS (same as the Bootstrap template).
 * CSS is post-processed
   with [autoprefixer](https://github.com/postcss/autoprefixer) ([render-scss.js](scripts/render-scss.js))
   so that there is no need to add prefixes manually.
 Currently, the target compatibility is set